-The salaries of Administrative and Professional staff, grade E and higher, may be determined by negotiations within the appropriate salary range.
+The salaries of Administrative and Professional staff grade F and higher may be determined by negotiations within the appropriate salary range.
 The President’s salary is set by contract with the Board of Trustees.

 A promotion is defined as a move of a qualified employee from one class of positions to a different class of positions having a higher pay grade that results from either an approved individual reclassification or a request for a transfer when the employee successfully competes for a higher vacant position.
 When a career service employee receives a promotion to another career service position pursuant to a transfer, that employee will be in a probationary status as per Board of Trustees rule.

 A change in grade resulting from a college-wide classification study or an individual reclassification will not result in the employee being placed in a probationary status.
 The Vice President of Human Resources & Strategic Communications may at times seek the review/recommendation of an independent classification and compensation professional while also working closely with the appropriate Senior Level Administrator to determine the amount of pay increase, if any, within the new pay grade by considering prior job experience, market conditions, the number of years of experience of other employees within the same pay grade, and the qualifications required by the specific job description, unless otherwise authorized by the President or his designee.

 A reduction in grade is defined as the move of an employee from one class of positions to a different class of positions having a lower pay grade.
 If an employee is reduced in grade as a result of action by the college, the employee shall be moved to the appropriate grade, but shall receive his/her present pay for the balance of the fiscal year.
 At the end of the fiscal year, the employee’s pay may be reviewed by the Vice President of Human Resources & Strategic Communications and the appropriate Senior Level Administrator to ensure that it remains within the salary range for the new grade level.